Ipsita28/sql-data-warehouse-project/README.md

   These insights empower stakeholders with key business metrics, enabling strategic decision making.

  # ⭐ About Me
   Hi there!
 My name is **Ipsita**.
 I am an IT professional with **over 7 years experience of Performance testing banking applications**.
-Currently, **I freelance on data related projects**, where I work on data analysis, automation, and other data-centric tasks..
+Currently, **I freelance on data related projects**, where I work on data analysis, automation, and other data-centric tasks.